NosiphoSK1208/SheCodes-Basics-/README.md

-This repo will cover basic html and javascript projects learned from SheCodes Foundation Program.
+This repo will cover basic HTML/CSS and Javascript projects learned from SheCodes Foundation Program.